2006 United States House of Representatives elections in Illinois: District 7

+Predictions

 District 8

-In 2004, Democrat Melissa Bean had scored an upset to become the first Democratic representative from the district since its creation in 1935 even though President George W. Bush carried the district by a large margin.
+In 2004, Democrat Melissa Bean had scored an upset to become the first Democratic representative from the district since its creation in 1935, even though President George W. Bush carried the district by a large margin.
 In 2006, Bean sought a second term and was opposed by investment banker David McSweeney.
-Though some anticipated a close race, Bean outlasted McSweeney by a comfortable margin, considering the district’s moderate nature.
+Though some anticipated a close race, Bean outlasted McSweeney by a comfortable margin, considering the district's moderate nature.

 The 8th district election was unusual in several ways: The two main candidates in the election for the United States House of Representatives were incumbent Melissa Bean of the Democratic Party and Republican Party candidate David McSweeney, joined by third-party candidate Bill Scheurer, running as a self-proclaimed "moderate."
 McSweeney emerged as a candidate from a crowded and often brutal six-way Republican primary, and Bean was unopposed in the Democratic primary.
 As the 8th congressional district, covering parts of McHenry County, Cook County and most of Lake County, is considered to lean conservative, the United States Republican Party targeted the district as a high priority for recapture in the 2006 elections.
 However, Bean defeated McSweeney by a nearly five percent margin during a national election which proved unfavorable to Republicans nationwide.

 The district had long leaned Republican.
 As of 2002, the district had been represented by Phil Crane for 33 years.
 Bean's 2004 victory was considered to be a decisive upset in a district once considered to be reliably conservative.
-Making Bean's victory even more important for the Democratic Party was the fact that the Party lost seats in the House elsewhere in the country, meaning Bean's victory somewhat softened the Party's overall net defeat in the 2004 election, which saw the reelection of Republican President George W. Bush as well as a net Republican gain in both the House and the Senate.
+Making Bean's victory even more important for the Democratic Party was that the Party lost seats in the House elsewhere in the country, meaning Bean's victory somewhat softened the Party's overall net defeat in the 2004 election, which saw the reelection of Republican President George W. Bush as well as a net Republican gain in both the House and the Senate.
 Given their overall dominance in the 2004 elections and a congressional district they still saw as conservative, the Republican Party marked Bean's district as one of their top priorities in the upcoming 2006 House elections.
 Republican challengers included David McSweeney, Kathy Salvi, Aaron Lincoln, Robert Churchill, Ken Arnold, and James Creighton Miller.

 The 2006 Republican primary for the 8th congressional district was highly contested, with six candidates.
 David McSweeney garnered 43% of the vote, winning by 10 points over his closest opponent, Kathy Salvi.
 During the course of the campaign the McSweeney and Salvi campaigns used negative ads against one another.
 Salvi criticized McSweeney, claiming he raised taxes two years in a row, increased spending by 28%, and added 20% more employees while serving as a Trustee for Palatine Township.
 McSweeney responded with a television ad stating "Kathy Salvi is lying".

 In a Chicago Sun-Times article, movement conservative Tom Roeser wrote "Because McSweeney is a social conservative, the skittish Illinois establishment GOP would like to run someone else."